Focused ion beam: FIB-SEM tomography

 The focused ion beam has become a powerful tool for site-specific 3D imaging of sub-micron features in a sample.
 In this FIB tomography technique, the sample is sequentially milled using an ion beam perpendicular to the specimen while imaging the newly exposed surface using an electron beam.
 This so-called "slice and view" approach allows larger scale nano-structures to be characterized across the many imaging modes available to an SEM, including secondary electron, backscattered electron, and energy dispersive x-ray measurement.
 The process is destructive, since the specimen is being sequentially milled away after each image is collected.
 The collected series of images is then reconstructed to a 3D volume by registering the image stack and removing artifacts.
 The predominant artifact that degrades FIB-SEM is ion mill curtaining, where mill patterns form large aperiodic stripes in each image.
 The ion mill curtaining can be removed using destriping algorithms.
 FIB-SEM can be done at both room and cryo temperatures as well as on both materials and biological samples.
-It is one of several approaches in volume electron microscopy.
+It is one of several approaches in Volumetric Electron Microscopy.